SIGGRAPH Content Formatting

 LaTeX and Microsoft Word templates are available.
 LaTeX is preferred.

 If you are using some other application to prepare your content, please read the formatting guidelines and view the well-formatted example for textual and visual description of the formatting requirements.

 For visual reference, a number of sample files are available.

 - full-length technical paper

-- one-page abstract
+- two-page abstract

-- course notes (sample 1 and sample 2)
+- course notes sample 1

 Rights Management, Permissions, and Third-Party Material

 If your content is accepted for presentation and publication, you'll be asked to complete the ACM rights management form.
 Learn more about ACM's rights management policy at author.acm.org.

 Using someone else's material in your content?
 Make sure you have permission to use it, and clearly identify it in your content and on your rights management form.
 ACM's policy on third-party material can be found at www.acm.org/publications/third-party-material.